adrybakov/rad-tools/docs/source/user-guide/lepage.rst

 Step XIII
 ---------

-If all previous checks failed set system type to "TRI and go to :ref:`step-vii`.
+If all previous checks failed set system type to "TRI" and go to :ref:`step-vii`.

 References